 We would encourage everyone who is eligible to make a few minutes to vote in this referendum.
 It will help determine the direction of local development for the forceable future and is vitally important in the short term as Hart Council continually delay the adoption of the Hart Local Plan.

-Flickr via hermes handbags for sale
+Flickr via hermes kelly handbags replica

 (scan down to 25th August).